ZM Wellington: 90.6ZM Manawatu station

 ZM originally commenced transmission to Manawatu on 9 March 1987, on 90.6 MHz.
-The program was a relay of the Wellington ZMFM station with local commercial breaks and station identification.
+The programme was a relay of the Wellington ZMFM station with local commercial breaks and station identification.
 ZMFM Manawatu also ran its own breakfast show – "Jackson and The Morning Crew" featuring Pete Jackson.
 In 1989, 90.6 ZMFM re-branded as 2 Double Q (2QQ), subsequently dropping the relay of ZMFM Wellington and beginning a seven-year absence of the ZM name in Manawatu.
 The ZM brand did not return to the Manawatu market until 1997 when Classic Rock Q91FM (formerly 2 Double Q) reverted to ZM (as 91ZM).
 The new ZM programme created in 1997 used a computerised automation system to provide a local programme recorded minutes before from the Wellington studio.
 96ZM in Dunedin and Invercargill used a similar system to receive their programming from 91ZM Christchurch.
 In 2000, ZM switched to a single network feed with all networked ZM stations now receiving their programming from Auckland, as a result 91ZM Manawatu now contained the same programming as 91ZM Auckland instead of Wellington.